 The case is an excellent example of how the Supreme Court views its role in establishing laws.
 The Court typically selects cases for review that will set basic standards in a particular niche of law.
 The case typically involves a change in society.

 In the current situation, the Court is acknowledging a fundamental change in society.
 With the Internet, the concept that state borders should be used as part of a test becomes a bit ridiculous.
 No such limits exist online.
-The Supreme Court in Wayfair announces it will now be recognizing the unique nature of the Internet in future cases.
+The Supreme Court in Wayfair announced it will now be recognizing the unique nature of the Internet in future cases.
 Any areas of law relying on antiquated geographic factors that are no longer relevant in a digital world are ripe for reconsideration.